radumarias/rencfs/README.md

 I keeps all encrypted data and master encryption key in a dedicated directory with files structured on inodes (with meta info), files for binary content and directories with files/directories entries.
 All data, metadata and also filenames are encrypted.
 For new files it generates inode number randomly in `u64` space so it reduces the chance of conflicts when used offline and synced later.

-Password is collected from CLI and can be saved in OS keyring.
+Password is collected from CLI and it's saved in OS keyring while app is running.
+This is because of safety reasons we clear the password from memory on inactivity and we reload it again from keyring just when needed.
-Encryption key is also encrypted with another key derived from the password.
-This gives the ability to change the password without re-encrypting all data, we just re-encrypt the key.
+Master encryption key is also encrypted with another key derived from the password.
+This gives the ability to change the password without re-encrypting all data, we just re-encrypt the master key.

 # Stack